 It’s only then that he allows himself to feel nervous.

 He can't sleep because of it, but the pain isn't sharp enough to keep him from hovering infuriatingly close to the edge.
-At eight-thirty, when the world outside is that pre-nightfall blue, Toshinori finally decides he's had enough.
+At eight-thirty, when the world outside is a dusky indigo, Toshinori finally decides he's had enough.

 Domestic sounds of life filter upstairs from the common room, and his stinging heart lifts a bit.
-No matter how his rickety body has decided to act out today, it can't dampen Toshinori's affection for his students.
-A few of them wave as he trundles in, and Toshinori just manages a tempered wave back.
+No matter how his traitorous body has decided to act out today, it can't dampen Toshinori's affection for his students.
+A few of them wave as he trundles in, and he just manages a tempered wave back.

 Not all of 1-A are downstairs, but a good chunk are gabbing around the television or grouped around the tables among notebooks and laptops.
 The smell of food hangs in the air; someone must have made something earlier.